mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/SilverStripe/index.md

 ## Settings > Hosts > Extras > SilverStripe

-Fork is an open source content management system.
+SilverStripe is an open source content management system.
 More information about Fork can be found [here](https://www.silverstripe.org){:target="_blank"}.

 ![MAMP](silverstripe.png)